10 Helpful Tips to Manage Migraine Fatigue

 7. Eat Right

 Snack on healthy nuts and trail mixes to give yourself a mid-day boost.
-Mornings are the hardest for me, so I make sure to eat a breakfast high in protein and healthy fats to give me a lot of energy that won’t make me crash early in the day.
+Mornings are the hardest for me, so I make sure to eat a breakfast high in protein and healthy fats to give me a lot of energy that will not make me crash early in the day.

 Here is my recipe for refrigerator oats that is easy to make and gives you plenty for the week.